-Are you planning a visit and/or looking for things to do in Montreal?
-You should try this scavenger hunt to visit the Entertainment District (Quartier des Spectacles)!
+Are you planning a visit and/or looking for things to do in Montreal’s Entertainment District?
+You should try our scavenger hunt to visit the Quartier des Spectacles!
 It will take you from the Place des Arts to Theatre St-Denis, by way of UQAM, BAnQ, Gesù and much more.

 You will be challenged at every step.
 Each challenge will tell you where you are going next as well as some local history and trivia.